logo

 Although he didn't have a problem taking Charlie in since the bird likes him too, he said Charlie is no longer his usual self.
 The bird often refuses to eat.

-The vet suggested he put Charlie down if things don't improve because his current condition is like a slow death.
-However, RemarkableLab7 can't bear the thought of putting Charlie down because he's filled with guilt since his mother entrusted the bird's care to him, and he is all he has left of her.
+The vet suggested he put Charlie down if things don't improve because his current condition is akin to a slow death.
+However, RemarkableLab7 can't bear the thought of putting Charlie down because he is filled with guilt since his mother entrusted the bird's care to him, and Charlie is all he has left of her.

 Would RemarkableLab7 be doing something wrong if he puts Charlie down as suggested by the vet?
 Here's what the AITA community thinks.